The Impact on Sperm Quality of Lifestyle Choices and Social Toxins

 There are a number of activities that are known to decrease the quantity and/or quality of sperm.
 An important point to remember is that the biology of each man is different, so the degree of negative impact of each of these activities on each individual can vary widely from person to person.
 For example, some men could sit in a sauna for 4 hours a day and not have any change in their semen parameters, while others could start to have significant changes after just 10 minutes of sauna use.
 Since there is no way to determine each individual’s distinct response to each risk factor, I recommend trying to avoid all potentially detrimental activities while a couple is actively trying to conceive a pregnancy.

 One final point to consider is the constant barrage of news articles in the popular media that claim to show that certain foods, supplements, or activities have been found to be associated with improvements or decreases in sperm numbers and/or quality.
 Whether it’s avocados, non-stick pots and pans, or the type of laundry detergent you are using, everything seems to have some scientific study associated with it showing that this breakthrough finding is either your ticket to pregnancy or your ultimate barrier to conceiving.
 Almost all of these studies are small and uncontrolled and have little scientific merit by themselves.
-In this book, I have tried to identify the risk factors and beneficial activities that have decent scientific data backing up their use or avoidance.
+In this website I have tried to identify the risk factors and beneficial activities that have decent scientific data backing up their use or avoidance.
 So before you rip up your carpet (because of those nasty perfluorochemicals), throw away your bedding and sofas (because of insidious off-gassing from the flame retardant chemicals), or stop taking showers (due to the evil phthalates in your shower curtain), read through this section to see which interventions are actually based on sound scientific findings at this time.
 Leave the sensationalism to the newspapers and cable TV- they constantly need new fresh content to try and catch your eye, regardless of the scientific merit of their claims.

 Tobacco Products and Their Impact on Sperm Quality